-Evaluation of probationary faculty is performed in compliance with the procedures and criteria specified in the following articles and appendices of the Agreement: Article 6A, Article 10, Appendices A, J1, and J2.
+Evaluation of probationary faculty is performed in compliance with the procedures and criteria specified in the Agreement (see Articles 6A and 10, Appendices A, J1, and J2).
 In addition, candidates must demonstrate effective judgment in implementing college policy.
 The information provided below, while not all-inclusive, is intended to clarify and emphasize the standards of performance common to the profession.

-- 1. Excellent job performance in faculty assignment(s) as assessed by the criteria stated in the Evaluation Form for Faculty, Appendix J1, Section II appropriate to the discipline: - a.
-For faculty with teaching assignments, use of teaching methodology and materials that are: - 1) challenging to the student and appropriate to the subject matter; - 2) responsive to the needs of diverse students; - 3) consistent with departmental curriculum; and, - 4) conducive to a diversity of successful pedagogical approaches within the discipline; and/or,
+- 1. Excellent job performance in faculty assignment(s) as assessed by the criteria stated in the Administrative and Peer Evaluation Form for Faculty (Appendix J1, Section I): - a.
+For faculty with teaching assignments, use of teaching methodology and materials that are: - 1) challenging to the student and appropriate to the subject matter, - 2) responsive to the needs of diverse students, - 3) consistent with departmental curriculum, and, - 4) conducive to a diversity of successful pedagogical approaches within the discipline;

+and/or,

 - b.
-For faculty with non-teaching assignments, effective execution of assigned duties and responsibilities such as: - 1) communication and coordination with students, colleagues and administrators, as appropriate; - 2) program and resource development (including, where appropriate, budget planning); - 3) implementation of applicable articulation, accreditation, and licensing requirements; and, - 4) program leadership responsive to the needs of a diverse student population. - 2.
-Respect for students' rights and support of student success as assessed by the criteria stated in the Evaluation Form for Faculty (Appendix J1, Section II) and in the Student Evaluation Form (Appendix J2) appropriate to the discipline.
-In addition, candidates must demonstrate: - a. patience, fairness, and promptness in the evaluation and discussion of student work; and - b. sensitivity and responsiveness to the needs of individual students and their diverse racial and ethnic backgrounds, sexual orientations, and physical and mental disabilities as appropriate. - 3.
-Respect for colleagues and the teaching profession as assessed by the criteria stated in the Faculty Evaluation Form, Appendix J1, Section IA.
-In addition, candidates must demonstrate professionalism by: - a. valuing and defending a free inquiry of ideas and a diversity of opinion among associates; - b. working in cooperation with other faculty and staff to develop and maintain a positive and collegial academic atmosphere; - c. following departmental practices and/or fulfilling program agreements; and, - d. acting with personal integrity and in accordance with the ethics of the profession.1 - 4.
-Professional contributions (particularly during Phase III of the Tenure Review process) as assessed by the criteria stated in the Faculty Evaluation Form, Appendix J1, Section IB, and further elaborated in Article 10.7:
+For faculty with non-teaching assignments, effective execution of assigned duties and responsibilities such as: - 1) communication and coordination with students, colleagues and administrators, as appropriate, - 2) program and resource development (including, where appropriate, budget planning), - 3) implementation of applicable articulation, accreditation, and licensing requirements, and, - 4) program leadership responsive to the needs of a diverse student population. - 2.
+Respect for students' rights and support of student success as assessed by the criteria stated in the Evaluation Form for Faculty (Appendix J1) and in the Student Evaluation Form (Appendix J2).
+In addition, candidates must demonstrate: - a. patience, fairness, and promptness in the evaluation and discussion of student work, and - b. sensitivity and responsiveness to the needs of individual students and their diverse racial and ethnic backgrounds, sexual orientations, and physical and mental disabilities as appropriate. - 3.
+Respect for colleagues and the teaching profession as assessed by the criteria stated in the Administrative and Peer Evaluation Form for Faculty (Appendix J1, Section I).
+In addition, candidates must demonstrate professionalism by: - a. valuing and defending a free inquiry of ideas and a diversity of opinion among associates, - b. working in cooperation with other faculty and staff to develop and maintain a positive and collegial academic atmosphere, - c. following departmental practices and/or fulfilling program agreements and, - d. acting with personal integrity and in accordance with the ethics of the profession. - 4.
+Professional contributions (particularly during Phase III of the Tenure Review process) as assessed by the criteria stated in the Administrative and Peer Evaluation Form for Faculty (Appendix J1, Section I; and Article 10.8.1):

 "The effective operation of the college, the philosophy of shared governance, the demands of the discipline, and the provisions of this Agreement depend upon professional contributions from full-time faculty.
-Faculty ordinarily contribute professionally to the District in one or more of the following areas, including but not limited to: research, creative activity (such as artistic performance, authorship, or the development of new learning materials), curriculum revision and development, special projects, division/department committees and task forces, institution-wide meetings and committees, hiring and tenure review committees,2 peer and student evaluation of other faculty employees, participatory governance, Faculty Association, Academic Senates, student activities, community outreach, and relevant state, national, or professional organizations.
+Faculty ordinarily contribute professionally to the District in one or more of the following areas, including but not limited to: research, creative activity (such as artistic performance, authorship, or the development of new learning materials), curriculum revision and development, special projects, division/department committees and task forces, institution-wide meetings and committees, hiring and tenure review committees, peer and student evaluation of other faculty employees, participatory governance, Faculty Association, Academic Senates, student activities, community outreach, and relevant state, national, or professional organizations.
 Faculty employees shall use their own professional judgment in determining the nature and extent of their voluntary performance of these unassigned activities."